zd87/masterpiece/README.md

 # masterpiece
  **To launch front**
-- Verify if vue cli is installed on your computer by running the command:
+- Verify if vue cli is installed globally on your computer by running the command:
 ```
 vue --version
 ```
-- If it is not installed, run the following command to install vue cli:
+- If it is not installed, run the following command to install vue cli globally:
 ```
 npm install -g @vue/cli
 ```